sanity-io/sanity-media-starter-template/packages/migrate/README.md

 - `SELECTOR_SUBTITLE`: article subtitle text
 - `SELECTOR_ARTICLE_CONTENT`: element containing article content.
 The inner HTML will be parsed and imported as PortableText block
+- `SELECTOR_AUTHOR`: element containing the article author.
+Used to find the profile photo.

 ## Architecture